ArkajyotiSaha/RandomForestsGLS/README.md

 ## Citation
-Please cite the following paper when you use RFGLS
+Please cite the following paper when you use RF-GLS

 Saha A, Basu S, Datta A. Random Forests for dependent data. arXiv preprint arXiv:2007.15421.
 2020 Jul 30.